 Joyce Eakin Memorial Award

-The original name of the award was the Ambassador of Fitness and the inaugural recipient was Joyce Eakin.
-Due to her dedication to the sport (10 shows in one year) her superior sportsmanship and her warm and humble personality, the SMA felt Joyce was deserving of this token of appreciation.
+The original name of the award was the Ambassador of Fitness and the inaugural recipient was Joyce Eakin in June of 2018.
+Due to her dedication to the sport (10 shows in one year!) her superior sportsmanship and her warm and humble personality, the SMA felt Joyce was deserving of this token of appreciation.

-1- Number of shows completed in the leading 12 months prior to the Peach State Classic
+1- Number of shows (in any and all organizations) competed in the leading 12 months prior to the Peach State Classic

-2- Registers and competes in the most current SMA Peach State Classic show
+2- Competes or attends the most current SMA Peach State Classic show

-3- Good sportsmanship is shown to all competitors, judges, show staff, and promoter(s) at all shows they have completed in
+3- Good sportsmanship is shown to all competitors, judges, show staff, and promoter(s) at all shows they have competed in

 In addition to the award, the SMA will donate $150 to the ALS Foundation in Joyce's name.

 For additional information about ALS or to make a donation click here